Changes (1969 film): Soundtrack

-The film includes two songs from the Tim Buckley album Goodbye and Hello on its soundtrack.
+The film includes seven songs from the Tim Buckley album Goodbye and Hello on its soundtrack (such as, most prominently, "She Is").
+In addition, it also contains Mike Condello's cover of Buffalo Springfield's "Expecting to Fly" and the Judy Collins cover of Joni Mitchell's classic, "Both Sides, Now".
+The title song "Changes" was written by former Motown executive William "Mickey" Stevenson, Vicki Basemore, and Stevenson's wife, fellow Motown alumnus Kim Weston.
+Weston performs the song in the film and on the soundtrack album.

 Reception

-John Simon described Changes as 'an abomination'.
-In the New York Times, Howard Thompson said "If "Changes" had a culminating dramatic effect equal to its perception and visual beauty, the picture [...] would be a masterpiece.
+In The New York Times, critic Howard Thompson said, "If Changes had a culminating dramatic effect equal to its perception and visual beauty, the picture [...] would be a masterpiece.
 Even so, it is one of the most imaginative, haunting and artistic movies yet made of contemporary youth at bay.
 It is a remarkable film and — more than that — a remarkable experience."
+Meanwhile, John Simon described Changes as "an abomination" in his film review encyclopedia, Movies into Film.